baumgach/baumgach.github.io/_pages/about.md

   - /about.html
 ---

-Starting in 2021, I will be heading the **Machine Learning in Medical Image Analysis Group** at the [University of Tübingen](https://uni-tuebingen.de/en/university/) funded by the [Cluster of Excellence - Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/).
+I am leading the independent research group for **Machine Learning in Medical Image Analysis** at the [University of Tübingen](https://uni-tuebingen.de/en/university/) as part of the [Cluster of Excellence - Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/).

 Research Areas
 ======